AramZS/devblog/src/posts/hello-day-7.md

 Still looking at how to get [sourcemaps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) working.

 `git commit -am "Fixing a number of path and link issues, still trying to get Sass working with sourcemaps"`

+- [ ] See if we can start Markdown's interpretation of H tags to [start at 2, since H1](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#multiple_h1) is always pulled from the page title metadata.
+If it isn't easy, I just have to change my pattern of writing in the MD documents.